clicknium/clicknium-docs/doc/how-to/how-to-install-browser-extension.md

 # How to Install Browser Extension

 ## Introduction
 Since the support of manifest V2 ends in Jun, 2023 for all Chromium-based browsers.
 We upgrade Chrome and Edge browser extensions from manifest V2 to V3.
+Please refer to [here](https://www.clicknium.com/documents/tutorial/extensions/#browser-extensions) for details of the extension.

 ## Scenario
-WIf you install Clicknium extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/clicknium-recorder/ifnedcgcleipmmolmnhoeemmjnljjgna), and get the error "Unable to communicate with Clicknium native message host." from the popup window.
+If you install Clicknium extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/clicknium-recorder/ifnedcgcleipmmolmnhoeemmjnljjgna), and get the error "Unable to communicate with Clicknium native message host." from the popup window.
 There are two ways to install Clicknium native message host instead.

 ![popup window](./img/unable_to_connect_message_host.png)